Performance art is art for which the artist uses their own body as the medium and performs an action or series of actions which become the artwork

 Performance art in America

-An important influence on the emergence of performance was the photographs of the abstract expressionist painter Jackson Pollock making his so-called action paintings, taken in 1950 by the photographer Hans Namuth.
+An important influence on the emergence of performance were the photographs taken by the photographer Hans Namuth in 1950 of the abstract expressionist painter Jackson Pollock making his so-called action paintings.
 Performance art had its immediate origins in the more overtly theatrical happenings organised by Allan Kaprow and others in New York in the late 1950s.
 By the mid 1960s this theatrical element was being stripped out by early performance artists such as Vito Acconci and Bruce Nauman.

 Performance art in Europe

 In Germany and Austria performance art is known as actionism, though this term is usually specifically applied to the Vienna-based group Wiener Aktionismus, founded in 1961, whose deliberately shocking performances were intended to highlight the endemic violence of humanity.
 The German artist Joseph Beuys was a hugely influential pioneer of performance art, making a wide impact with his ‘actions’ from 1963 on.
-These were powerful expressions of the pain of human existence, and complex allegories of social and political issues and man’s relationship to nature.
+These were powerful expressions of the pain of human existence, and explored complex social and political issues through a focus on man’s relationship to nature.
 In Britain the artist duo Gilbert & George made highly original performance works from 1969.

 A major problem for early performance artists was the ephemeral nature of the medium.
 Right from the start performance pieces were recorded in photography, film and video, and these eventually became the primary means by which performance reached a wide public.